Afzal Bangash: Early life and career

-Mohammad Afzal Khan Bangash was born on April 16, 1924, in Kohat, British India.
+Mohammad Afzal Khan Bangash was born on 16 April 1924, in Kohat, British India.
 His father was Mohammad Akbar Khan Bangash, an advocate.

 Afzal Bangash became one of the leading lawyers of NWFP and during Ayub Khan's rule, he was offered the judgeship of the West Pakistan high court.
 He declined the offer, choosing instead to concentrate on pleading cases of peasants who were being evicted by Ayub's land reforms.

 Political life

 Bangash joined the Communist Party of Pakistan (CPP) soon after its formation in 1948 and became a member of its NWFP committee.

 In 1957 he was elected as the first General Secretary of the National Awami Party (NAP).
 He was responsible for organizing the peasant committee in NWFP.

 In the 1965 Pakistani presidential election, Bangash served as Fatima Jinnah's provincial chief campaign manager in her campaign against Ayub Khan.

 In the 1967 NAP split, Afzal Bangash and Sher Ali Bacha, who were active in peasant committees, decided to follow the Khan Abdul Wali Khan faction.
 However, the NAP leadership soon decided to bar Bangash and Bacha from simultaneously working in peasant committees while being members of the NAP.
-As a result, they decided to leave the NAP and found the Mazdoor Kisan Party (MKP) on May 1, 1968.
+As a result, they decided to leave the NAP and found the Mazdoor Kisan Party (MKP) on 1 May 1968.
 The MKP was to become the largest and most militant party with a Marxist orientation in the history of Pakistan.
 Although Bangash was recognized as principal leader of the MKP, he did not hold any official position until July 1979 when he was elected its president at the party's second congress.

 As a trade union organiser, Bangash was founder-president of the Sarhad Trade Union Federation.
 He also edited the weekly MKP magazine Sanober.

+The present leader of the Mazdoor Kissan Party, Afzal Shah Khamosh, mentions in his book that Afzal Bangash split the Mazdoor Kissan Party; therefore, the peasantry started fighting with themselves rather than with feudal lords.
+What was the possible motive of Bangash that was not explicitly given?